Wind Energy Explained: All You Need to Know

 Building back of wind energyCO2 emissions from decommissioning the wind turbines and land restoration

-Throughout its life cycle, wind energy produces 0.02% of the CO2 emissions per unit of electricity than coal produces.
-And, after 3 to 6 months of operation, a wind turbine has effectively offset all emissions from its construction, which means it can operate virtually carbon-free for the rest of its lifetime.
+Wind energy produces 0.02% of the CO2 emissions per unit of electricity than coal produces.
+And after 3 to 6 months of operation, a wind turbine has effectively offset all emissions from its construction, which means it can operate virtually carbon-free for the rest of its lifetime.

 Because wind energy makes up an increasingly larger portion of renewable energy generation worldwide, it is important to understand what its carbon footprint is and how its carbon emissions affect the global climate change process.